aprilrpil/mms142-grouph-2022.github.io/README.md

-# mms142-grouph-2022
+# Deepfake as a Disruptive Technology
+## By MMS 142 Group H

-## MMS142 Group H's repository for the Group Activity: Disruptive Technologies.
+### MMS142 Group H's repository for the Group Activity: Disruptive Technologies.
 The topic chosen is Deepfake or technology that can alter visages.

 The following are it's members: